Panorama Non-Invasive Genetic Screening

 How long does it take to get a result?

-The result is usually available within 10-14 days.
+The result is usually available within 14 working days.
 There is approximately a 6% chance that no DNA is obtained by the Panorama test process.
 This does not signify a positive or a negative test; it signifies an unsuccessful test.
 An offer of a repeat test is made free of charge.
 This is usually successful.
-In rare circumstances the result can take longer than 14 days.
+In rare circumstances the result can take longer than 14 working days.
 We understand it can be a stressful time waiting for results and we will endeavour to communicate any delays to our patients as soon as we receive information from the laboratory.

 How is the result expressed?